 Branch of Service: Infantry

-A 39 year old physician, he mustered as Private, Company C, 16th Mississippi Infantry on 25 April 1861.
-He was appointed Color Corporal on 30 April 1862.
+Age 18, he enlisted on 25 April 1861 in Crystal Springs, MS and mustered as Private, Company C, 16th Mississippi Infantry on 26 May 1861 in Corinth, MS. He was appointed Color Corporal on 30 April 1862.

 On the Campaign

 He was wounded by gunshot in the thigh and captured in action at Sharpsburg, MD on 17 September 1862.

 The rest of the War

 He was treated at US General Hospital #5 in Frederick, MD, and transferred to one in Baltimore, MD on 13 October 1862.
 He was paroled and exchanged, and then was in hospitals in Richmond or on furlough for much of the next year.
 He was discharged for disability from wounds on 5 December 1863.

 In 1866 he was growing cotton in Mississippi near Vicksburg, with two partners down from Pennsylvania, brothers Noah and Abraham Zook.
 Abraham was found murdered, his brother missing, the cotton sold, and Broome and his brother(s) off to other parts of the state, or perhaps Texas.
 Federal authorities believed Broome was the murderer, but could get no action taken by local or state authorities.